AniruddhanUNC/LATE-Estimators/README.md

 ## Running the simulation

 Open `late_simulation.R` in R or RStudio and run the entire script.
-The runtime can be over 2 hours.
+The runtime is about 15 minutes.
 The script uses `parLapply` for parallelism; if you are on macOS and see `MallocStackLogging` messages in the console, these are harmless macOS system warnings unrelated to the results.

 The script prints four plots and a summary table directly to the console.